-All visitors must sign in on arrival and collect a visitor's sticker and a School Information Leaflet which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
-Visitor stickers must be worn at all times when in school.
+All visitors must sign in on arrival and collect a visitor's sticker from the sign-in device and place into a red, orange or blue lanyard.
+Red lanyards are for visitors who need escorting around school, blue lanyards are for visitors who do not need escorting and orange lanyards are for governors.
+A School Information Leaflet which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school is available at the sign-in station.
+Visitor sticks and lanyards must be worn at all times when in school.
 All visitors must sign in.
-Staff must ensure that visitors to school are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSiE.
+Staff must ensure that visitors to school are supervised as appropriate and the requisite preemployment checks have been completed as referenced in Part 3 of KCSiE.
 All contractors must follow the school's signing in arrangements as set out in contractual commissioning agreements.